darius-sas/darius-sas.github.io/content/research/_index.md

 - Architectural smells

 # 🎓 PhD Dissertation
-- You check out my PhD Dissertation [here](https://doi.org/10.33612/diss.249298785).
+- You can read my PhD Dissertation [here](https://doi.org/10.33612/diss.249298785).
 Or download the PDF from [here](thesis/dissertation.pdf).
 - Check out also the [cover](thesis/cover.png), drawn by my dear friend [Yuri Palazzo](https://www.linkedin.com/in/yuri-palazzo-18a094118/).

 # 📜 Publications